contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-We get a JSON response with the array `sys`, containing managed system properties, and additional Space information on `name` and `locales`:
+We get a JSON response with the array `sys`, containing managed system properties, and additional space information on `name` and `locales`:

 ~~~ json
 {